RESEARCH AND DESIGN

 CITY OF BOULDER REIMAGINE POLICING PROJECT

 Assisted project manager and project team with qualitative research design for data analysis.
 After outlining an open coding protocol and training the group to use it as a process, a timeline was created and I led the team in discussions about codes.
-I and another graduate student facilitated code collapsing into themes for the project manager to use in the report for this stage of the project.
+I and Samantha Dalal, another graduate student, facilitated code collapsing into themes for the project manager to use in the report for the first stage of engagement.
 Finally, a draft survey tool was designed for the second engagement window of the project using the Likert scale, multiple-choice, and open-ended questions.
+Here is a link to the project overview.

 USER CENTERED DESIGN PROJECTS